webgrip/CogniSwarm/readme.md

 Together, we can create a brighter future for AI and AGI technologies!
 </details>

-CogniSwarm is a state-of-the-art AGI (Autonomous Generative Instrument) designed to generate superior outputs compared to GPT-4 operated task system, as well as significantly improve GPT-4's outputs within itself.
+CogniSwarm is a state-of-the-art AGI (Autonomous Generative Inferencer) designed to generate superior outputs compared to GPT-4 operated task system, as well as significantly improve GPT-4's outputs within itself.
 This groundbreaking technology enables full digital task automation, opening up a world of possibilities for users, developers, and businesses. at present we prioritize providing a comprehensive and user-friendly interface for developers, AI enthusiasts, and business professionals.
 By utilizing the latest technologies and with the collaboration of our package contributors, we aim to create a solid foundation for diverse AI applications.

 ![CogniSwarm](https://user-images.githubusercontent.com/130523883/233876265-9827f101-10cd-4f9d-bfd8-6a623ea65eb9.jpg)